 - Auth Token Parameter: When people launch your app through the App Details Page, we will pass your app the authentication token in the format specified here.
 Available formats:

 - API Version: The version of the API used to authenticate new players via App Center.

 - App Center permissions: These permissions will be displayed as required on the App Details Page in App Center.

-If your app is a Canvas app, we will not use this setting and will use the "signed_request" as the response type automatically.
+If your app is a Facebook Web Game, we will not use this setting and will use the "signed_request" as the response type automatically.